sbmkvp/footfall_from_wifi_sensors/review/response.md

 a week pedestrian footfall.
 How to consider this situation in your study?
 Why do you choose time range from 12:30 to 13:00 hrs ?

+> Thank you.
+Our related work examines daily, weekly and seasonal
+> variation, and wil be the subject of future papers.
+There was no reason for
+> selecting the time in the pilot study. the location was chosen for it it known
+> to have high number of randomised probe requests and has one of the highest
+> footfall in London.
+For the main study the counting was done such that each
+> location has atleast 2/3 counts in the same time interval.

 2. Will you give more detail information about the data and the parameters for various clustering algorithms?
 Including the number of records, the number of clusters.

+> Thank you.
+This has been corrected in the revised version of the
+> paper.

 4.3 Corrections and Clarifications
 ----------------------------------